 No grades are given to the scholars here.

 “We truely revel in the way we’re taught in this college, we are never scolded, even we play plenty, and we are happy with this transformation in our lives,” stated 5-year-antique pupil Bandhan Kumari.

 One of the most asked questions by migrants moving to Australia is “How do I choose a school for my children?”.
 Not an easy task when you’re 10,000 miles away so let’s look at some of the things you need to consider.

 Private or Public school

 This comes down to personal preference and what you can afford.
-Both my children went through public schools in Western Australia and onto University so for me public schools have been good.
-Public schools are often very diverse and most draw their main body of students from the local community.
+Both my children went through public schools in Western Australia and onto University, so public schools have been good for me.
+Public schools are often very diverse, and most draw their main body of students from the local community.

-If you go private just beware that some are faith-based and follow a religious curriculum with some very old fashioned values, often all girls all boys schools.
-They do pride themselves on sport and many operate excellent sports programs.
+If you go private, beware that some are faith-based and follow a religious curriculum with some very old fashioned values, often all-girls all-boys schools.
+They do pride themselves on sport, and many operate excellent sports programs.
 They are generally well funded, which is something you would expect considering they also receive funding from the government at the expense of public schools.
 A top private school can command a $30,000 fee per year so make sure you understand the impact the school fees will have on your living expenses.